2019-Spring-CSC-386/p00-project-1-www-thisisourdemand-com/README.md

 ---
 ## Purpose
-*plugs into an outlet and lets the lights/lamp plug into it. it has a sensor that senses how much light is in it's area of the room and adjusts the light acordingly. the goal is to have three or four of these in a room and have them talk to each other so that they all turn off, on or other comands through audio. the product will have differnt modes as well, one for even brightness and another for motion sensor dimming. the motion sensor dimming mode would increase the light while you are near differnet lamps. the motion sensor dimming mode would save electricity while the perfect brightness mode can be asthetic*
+*plugs into an outlet and lets the lights/lamp plug into it. it has a sensor that senses how much light is in it's area of the room and adjusts the light acordingly. the goal is to have three or four of these lamps in a room and have them talk to each other so that they turn off together. the product will have differnt modes as well, one for even brightness and another for motion sensor dimming. the motion sensor dimming mode would increase the light while you are near differnet lamps. the motion sensor dimming mode would save electricity while the perfect brightness mode can be asthetic*

+*The LDRs that we will be using are probably not as acurate as we initialy thought, because of this the light will probably not be able to transition its brightness levels fluidly.
+A solution to this is having three light levels that it can transition through (low light, med light, high light).*

 ## Initial Design Plan

 List of hardware components:
-- light sensor
+- LDR (light dependent resistor)
 - pir motion detector
 - sound sensor
 - ultra sonic sensor
 - arduino
 - pcb board

-Outline the product you're creating:
-- List the hardware components you'll be using, and how they interact.
-  This is an appropriate place for a diagram.
-An EXCELLENT resource for creating diagrams is the [Fritzing website](http://fritzing.org/home/ "Fritzing website")
-- List all of the known parts in the code you'll be creating.
-  - Your program must follow good coding standards.
-  Primarily, I mean your code should include meaningful functions and appropriate variables, and be formatted and commented well.
-  Sloppy code with no structure will be penalized

   ## Sources of code and diagrams
 Photocell: base code from by lady Ada from adafruit - https://learn.adafruit.com/photocells/arduino-code